 The direct outcome of Buda’s liberation

-Let us cast a look back to 1683 when Vienna was attacked by the Ottomans.
-The assault against Vienna would have never taken place without the assistance of Prince Thököly Imre who let the Turks approach the Austrian capital.
-Thököly’s uprising against the Habsburgs derived from the Austrian court’s politics since 1664.
-They alienated and angered the Hungarians so much that Thököly was able to gain large lands in Upper Hungary, then in Transylvania.
-Thököly thought that the Turks would take Vienna for the time being, and it would have provided him with a better political situation in order to tear Hungary off the claws of the Habsburgs and the Ottomans alike.
+Let us look back to the year 1683 when Vienna was attacked by the Ottomans.
+The attack on Vienna would never have taken place without the help of Prince Thököly Imre, who let the Turks approach the Austrian capital.
+Thököly’s rebellion against the Habsburgs was the result of the Austrian court’s policy since 1664.
+They alienated and angered the Hungarians so much that Thököly was able to gain large lands in Upper Hungary and then in Transylvania.
+Thököly thought that the Turks would take Vienna for the time being, and this would have provided him with a better political situation to tear Hungary from the claws of the Habsburgs and the Ottomans alike.

-Yet, due to the arrival of King Sobieski, Vienna survived the siege.
-Then, the Habsburgs had to realize that the Hungarians (or the Turks) might attack next time, and there will not be Sobieski always there.
-So, they had to launch the reconquest wars of Hungary, willy-nilly.
-Soon, almost all the soldiers of Thököly joined the war on their side.
-Thus, Buda’s retaking resulted in the coronation of the nine-year-old Habsburg Joseph I took place on 9 December 1687.
-He was crowned as a Hungarian king in Pozsony (Bratislava, Pressburg)…
+However, thanks to the arrival of King Sobieski, Vienna survived the siege.
+Then the Habsburgs had to realize that the Hungarians (or the Turks) might attack next time, and Sobieski would not always be there.
+So they had to start the wars of reconquest of Hungary.
+Soon almost all the soldiers of Thököly joined the war on their side.
+The recapture of Buda led to the coronation of the nine-year-old Habsburg Joseph I on December 9, 1687.
+He was crowned king of Hungary in Pozsony (Bratislava, Pressburg)…

-The Hungarian nobles thought that there would be a real change because the old capital of the Hungarian Kingdom was retaken after 145 years of Ottoman rule.
-As a result of this, they were willing to give up two of their most important rights, out of gratitude.
-One of them was the right to elect a king out of their free will, and the second one was the right of resistance if the king happened to be unfaithful to his people.
+The Hungarian nobles thought that there would be a real change because the old capital of the Hungarian Kingdom was recaptured after 145 years of Ottoman rule.
+As a result, they were willing to give up two of their most important rights out of gratitude.
+One was the right to elect a king of their own free will, and the other was the right to rebel if the king was unfaithful to his people.

-The Diet assembled in Pozsony (Pressburg, Bratislava) during the autumn of 1687 and after hard debates, they accepted the inheritance rules of the Habsburg dynasty’s male heirs over the Hungarian throne and they were casting away the Golden Bull’s paragraph number 31.
-This particular paragraph 31 was the one that declared that the Hungarian nobles and high priests have the right to chase away those monarchs who would not keep the rules of the Golden Bull, issued in 1222.
+In the fall of 1687, the Diet met in Pozsony (Pressburg, Bratislava) and, after hard debates, accepted the rules of succession of the male heirs of the Habsburg dynasty to the Hungarian throne and threw away paragraph 31 of the Golden Bull.
+This particular paragraph 31 was the one that declared that the Hungarian nobles and high priests had the right to chase away those monarchs who would not keep the rules of the Golden Bull issued in 1222.

-It was how Emperor Leopold’s son, the nine-year-old Joseph I, was ceremonially crowned to be Hungarian king with great pomp on 9 December 1687.
-The greatest Hungarian aristocrats were carrying the ruler’s signs in the coronation procession: the sword was carried by Ádám Zrínyi Ádám aka Adam Zrinski who was the son of the poet and general Miklós Zrínyi Miklós (Nikola Zrinski) and he was also the nephew of the Zrínyi Péter (Petar Zrinski) who had been executed in 1671.
+On December 9, 1687, Emperor Leopold’s son, the nine-year-old Joseph I, was crowned King of Hungary with great pomp.
+The greatest Hungarian aristocrats carried the signs of the ruler in the coronation procession: the sword was carried by Zrínyi Ádám alias Adam Zrinski who was the son of the poet and general Zrínyi Miklós (Nikola Zrinski) and he was also the nephew of Zrínyi Péter (Petar Zrinski) who had been executed in 1671.
 You can read more about him here:

-Everybody seemed to have forgotten that Buda was taken in 1541 by the Turks because the Habsburgs wanted to occupy it by force.
-Now, after 145 years since the Habsburg rulers could finally fulfill their promise (with significant international and Hungarian help) and took back Buda castle, the gratitude of the Hungarian nobles might be a bit exaggerated.
-Let us note, that it was Palatine Esterházy Pál and Széchényi Pál, archbishop of Kalocsa who had been working hard since 1683 to settle this “agreement” with the Habsburgs.
-On the other hand, Kollovitch Lipót, Archbishop of Esztergom practically wanted to place Hungary into the hereditary lands of the Habsburgs.
-Obviously, the Diet of 1687 had disastrous political consequences that paved the way for the War of Independence of Prince Rákóczi Ferenc II.
+Everyone seemed to have forgotten that Buda was taken by the Turks in 1541 because the Habsburgs wanted to occupy it by force.
+Now, after 145 years, when the Habsburg rulers finally fulfilled their promise (with significant international and Hungarian help) and took back Buda Castle, the gratitude of the Hungarian nobility might be a bit exaggerated.
+It should be noted that it was Palatine Esterházy Pál and Széchényi Pál, Archbishop of Kalocsa, who had been working hard since 1683 to reach this “agreement” with the Habsburgs.
+On the other hand, Kollovitch Lipót, archbishop of Esztergom, practically wanted to place Hungary in the hereditary lands of the Habsburgs.
+Obviously, the Diet of 1687 had disastrous political consequences that paved the way for the war of independence of Prince Rákóczi Ferenc II.

 Source: Szibler Gábor and Szerecz Miklós, and Szántai Gábor